Services in the wake of bias-related activity

 Gannett is committed to providing quality health services to all members of the Cornell community who rely on our services.
 We depend on our patients, clients, and other users of Gannett to communicate with us about their needs, concerns, suggestions, complaints, and other experiences as we strive to improve our services to individuals and to this community.
 Though we strive to be “part of the solution” to bias-related incidents at Cornell, we strongly encourage anyone who has an experience at Gannett that seems to be “part of the problem” to talk with one of our Patient Advocates or any staff member.
 You will be heard and respected; we will use your experience to change and improve.
 You can reach a Gannett Patient Advocate by phone at 607 255-3564 or e-mail.

-If you (or any member of the Cornell community) experience or witness bias activity, discrimination, or harassment, please bring it to the attention of one of the following people connected to Cornell's Bias Response Program:
+If you (or any member of the Cornell community) experience or witness bias activity, discrimination, or harassment, please learn about your options for reporting or getting support through Cornell's Bias Response Program; or you can access the university's online bias reporting form directly to submit information regarding bias activity.

 Students who have experienced discrimination on the basis of disability should review this information about the grievance procedure provided by Student Disability Services.